 Cardston County's Council Meetings are held on the 2nd Monday of each month and occasionally we require a second meeting during the month which will be held after the MPC meeting on the 4th Monday.

-The next Council meeting will be held on May 24th, 2016 and the next Municipal Planning Commission meeting will also be held on July 25th, 2016.
+The next Council meeting will be held on July 11th, 2016 and the next Municipal Planning Commission meeting will be held on July 25th, 2016.
 There will not be an MPC meeting in June.